ejain/blog/source/_posts/2018/2018-09-24-panna-cotta.md

   - Recipe
 ---

-A fancy-looking desert that is quick and simple to prepare...
+A fancy-looking dessert that is quick and simple to prepare...
 Serves 4.

 ![](panna-cotta.jpg)